 How Many Crunches Should I Do a Day to Get a Flat Stomach?

 But crunches will definitely help you on your way to that six pack by developing strong abdominal muscles.
-Combine this with a good diet and cardio and your on your way to a sculpted set of abs.
+Combine this with a good diet and cardio and you’re on your way to a sculpted set of abs….